All Episodes

 All right.

-So as we now see, do you sense from the legal from your legal perch on top being objective in this case, that in fact, this rejection by the DOJ today and the U.S. attorney recommending that they move forward with charges, the next step would have to be a grand jury.
+So as we now see, do you sense from the legal, from your legal perch on top being objective in this case, that in fact, this rejection by the DOJ today and the U.S. attorney recommending that they move forward with charges, the next step would have to be a grand jury.

-Absolutely, that is the next step.
+That is the next step.

-Um they listened to the lawyers for Andrew McCabe.
+They listened to the lawyers for Andrew McCabe.

 They didn't buy his explanation.